 The perfect symmetry and elongated shape of oval engagement rings flatter any hand, giving it a more slender look.
 Engagement rings with oval diamonds sparkle most exquisitely – their faceting style gives them brilliance, that can be compared to the round cut diamonds.
 Also, its long shape can make a smaller diamond appear larger.
 Probably, this is one of the reasons oval-cut engagement rings are back in fashion again.
 An oval-cut diamond is both romantic and feminine and has this special vintage feel to it.
 Such rings often come in rose gold for a bit of extra retro style.
 Anyway, be it a traditional vintage or a more modern styled ring, an oval engagement ring is always stunning.

 Pear-Shaped Engagement Rings

 Pear-shaped gemstones make some of the best engagement rings.
 These rings look both feminine and sophisticated.
-No wonder that they are among the top jewel trends at the moment.
+No wonder that they are among the top engagement ring trends at the moment.
 The graceful curves of pear cut diamonds allow the stone to sparkle even brighter, and make it look bigger.
 Be it solitaire or a halo setting – these dazzling stones speak for themselves.
 A perfect engagement ring for a graceful girl, who likes the soft, feminine style.
 They say that this unique diamond shape represents tears of joy, and it makes your fingers look more elongated and slender.
 Also, the pear shape looks best on colored stones – this cross between a Marquise and oval cut holds more color than other cuts.